anhtuanluu/anhtuanluu.github.io/README.md

 Search is powered by [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search) Jekyll plugin.
 A `search.json` containing post meta and contents will be generated in site root folder.
 Plugin JavaScript will then match for posts based on user input.
 More info and `search.json` customization documentation can be found in plugin repository.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/thelehhman/plainwhite-jekyll.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development

 To set up your environment to develop this theme, run `bundle install`.